Recycling & Sustainability at Gardening Edmonton

 Our core ambition is transparent: reach a 70% recycling percentage target for garden and household-related materials by 2030, focusing first on green waste and container recycling.
 That goal drives everything from on-the-ground collections to how we route vehicles.
 We work alongside municipal systems and the regional network of transfer facilities to ensure waste is directed to the best available processing centre.

-Neighbourhood-level bins showing organics and recyclables separation We align with the boroughs' approach to waste separation and the local ward-based sorting programs that have been adopted across Edmonton neighbourhoods.
+A woman gardening outdoors in a residential garden during daytime, sitting on a well-maintained green lawn alongside two young children.
+The woman is smiling and appears to be helping the children plant or tend to potted flowers, including purple and pink blooms, with several small flower pots placed on the grass.
+The garden features a variety of plants, with large, leafy ornamental grasses in the background and a wooden deck with a railing visible behind her.
+The scene is well-lit with natural daylight, suggesting mild weather, and the garden layout includes flower beds and a tidy, landscaped environment typical of a suburban outdoor space in Edmonton.
+The image emphasizes family participation in sustainable gardening practices consistent with environmentally responsible lawn and plant care offered by Gardening Edmonton.
+We align with the boroughs' approach to waste separation and the local ward-based sorting programs that have been adopted across Edmonton neighbourhoods.
 Many communities already separate organics, paper/cardboard and containers at source; Gardening Edmonton complements that by providing targeted services for bulky garden items, plant pots, soil and wood chippings.
 Through coordinated separation, gardeners can keep valuable organics out of landfill and divert reusable materials to charity or recycling streams.

 We maintain active relationships with local transfer stations and processing sites, including municipal transfer stations and the Edmonton Waste Management Centre, to ensure green waste and recyclables are processed responsibly.
 By routing garden waste through these regional facilities we prioritize composting and biomass recovery over landfilling.
 Our operations emphasize local processing whenever possible to reduce haul distances and associated emissions.